Use Mini-Lessons to Launch STEM Projects

 ► Day 2 slides for science class (download PPT)

 As you browse through the lesson, you’ll quickly see that one goal is to refresh student awareness about the principles of effective teamwork.
-Two resources might be helpful to you in this regard: my Student Teaming Tips guide, and a student handout from my book: Design Tool 8.3: Important Team Behaviors.
+Two resources might be helpful to you in this regard: my Student Teaming Tips guide, and a student handout from my book: Design Tool 11.1: What Matters to Our Team?

 If you decide to look for a shorter mini-challenge to use as a launcher, be sure it’s more than a fun activity.
 Kids need to address a real-world challenge, follow an engineering design process, and understand how to work together to successfully solve the challenge.